County Durham Plan - what's happened so far

 In summer 2018 we completed the Preferred Options stage of the plan - where you told us what you thought of the plan.

-A consultation on the Issues and Options ran for 6 weeks from June 2016 to July 2016, asking questions such as:
+A consultation on the Issues and Options ran from 24 June until 5 August 2016, asking questions such as:

 - What will make the area where you live better?